buhrmi/svelte-poker/README.md

 A poker game written in [Svelte](https://svelte.dev) featuring [Standardized Hand Histories](https://hh-specs.handhistory.org)

+This is only the frontend part of the app.
 Excuse the overall clumsiness of the code.
-It will improve over time.
+It's going to (probably, maybe) improve over time.

 ## What's new?